Litho Lam Printing vs. Digital Printing for Retail Packaging

 Reduced tooling costs: No print plates must be manufactured and purchased for digital print.

-Reduced time-to-market: Digital print is ready to go to press as soon as the artwork file is available – this means your packaging is in-hand in days, not weeks.
+Reduced time-to-market: Digital print is ready to go to press as soon as the artwork file is available – this means your packaging can typically delivered significantly faster.

 Variable artwork: Every impression can be completely unique with digital print, opening the door to customized and personalized marketing.

-High maximum volume order: Digital print has advanced in speed and quality in recent years, and manufacturing plants running the latest equipment can easily produce high-volume orders.
+High maximum volume order: Digital print has advanced in speed and quality in recent years, and manufacturing plants running the latest equipment can easily produce high-volume orders (think: truckloads).

-HP PageWide C500 Digital Press: The Dawn of a New Future
+HP PageWide C500 Digital Press: A New Era of Print

 Technological developments in today’s digital presses continue to push forward to deliver the highest quality print at a comparative speed to traditional print methods.
 These developments unlock the potential of digital for brands that require a scalable solution.
 Imagine a world where you can launch a campaign with 50,000 packaging units, each featuring a unique artwork impression.
 With digital print, that world exists today.